wcfrobert/fkit/doc/README.md

 $$\sum M = 0$$

-A moment curvature analysis involves incrementally increasing curvature (shown as $\phi$ in the above diagram; sometimes the Greek letter $\kappa$ is also often used).
-At each step, a depth of neutral axis is determined in order to satisfy equilibrium.
+A moment curvature analysis involves incrementally increasing curvature (shown as $\phi$ in the above diagram, sometimes the Greek letter $\kappa$ is used).
+At each step, a depth of neutral axis is calculated using a root-finding algorithm in order to satisfy equilibrium.
 The process is displacement-based and can be thought of as increasingly bending a beam further and further.
 The figure below illustrates this process.

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/momentcurvaturesteps.png?raw=true" alt="demo" style="width: 100%;" />
 </div>

-The moment curvature analysis algorithm is as follows:
+The moment curvature analysis algorithm can be summarized as follows:

 1. Section is discretized into patch fibers and node fibers
 2. Slowly increment curvature from 0 to an user-specified target ($\phi_{target}$)